 Let’s understand the concept of One-way ANOVA test with an example.
 Let’s say we are evaluating the whether there is a significance difference between the heights of adults in an age group across different countries.
 If the test would result in significant difference, the cause of difference would then be studied.
 In the example below, the heights of men across different countries such as US, UK and India is compared.
 The single factor is country.
 The following is how the sample data look like with single factor as country.
 The hypothesis that need to be tested is that there is no significant difference between the mean heights of men above 20 years of age across three different countries such as US, UK and India.

-F-statistics is defined as a ratio of mean sum of squares between the groups (SSB) to the mean sum of squares within groups SSW.
-The formula for F-statistics would look like the following:
+The F-statistic, a key component in one-way ANOVA, is defined as the ratio of the mean sum of squares between groups (SSB) to the mean sum of squares within groups (SSW).
+Its formula can be expressed as:

 F = SSB / SSW